ChangtongZhou/front-end-interview-practice/interview-prep-1.md

 ### State vs. Props:

-props: is read-only, the data passed from parent to children
+props: is read-only, the data passed from parent to children, one way

-state: is immutable data within the component itself
+state: is immutable data within the component itself, a predefined object, owned by component, can only changed by calling setState, immutable.
+It is private and fully controlled by the component.

 ### class component vs. functional component: